ayazhankadessova/studyNotes/Steps.md

 }
 ```

+- now, we can create a new note & new user.
+- can do all CRUD operations via frontend.

 ## Fixes

 1. Transfer pre-save hash password to User Schema
 2. [ ] Add `test.https`
 3. [ ] Add redux
 4. [x] Delete User Not working
-5. [ ] New Note form not working
+5. [ ] New Note form not working via only link

-4:08

 ## Learned